eliezhao/aleo-agent/README.md

 **aleo-agent is a simple-to-use library to interact with the Aleo Network in Rust.
 The current repository is in version 1.0.0-alpha, indicating that it is still in the development phase.
 Examples available for the current version can be found in the examples folder of this repository.
-The current version of the agent is compatible with the `Testnet3` test network.**
+The current version of the agent is compatible with the `Testnet-Beta` test network.**

 ## Building
 I use `cargo` to build this repo.
 Make sure you have rust stable installed.
 To build the repo: